oliverRamirez4/CS2-BlackJack/README.md

-Blackjack game I coded in terminal to work on inheritance in Java.
+Simple blackjack game I coded in terminal to work on inheritance in Java.
 To demo the game, run the BlackJack.java file.